Kingdoms of Judea, Armenia, Aksum, & Roman Empire - American Minute with Bill Federer

 yet did Pompey touch nothing of all this, on account of his regard to religion; and in this point also he acted in a manner that was worthy of his virtue.

 The next day he gave order to those that had the charge of the temple to cleanse it, and to bring what offerings the law required to God."
-(Ant.
-XIV.IV.4)
+Antiquities, XIV.IV.4

 Pompey ended Judea's independence by making it a Roman province.

-He recognized Hyrcanus II as High Priest, but arrested Aristobulus II and sent him back to Rome as a prisoner.
+He recognized Hyrcanus the Second as High Priest, but arrested Aristobulus the Second and sent him back to Rome as a prisoner.

 Idumaea was the land of Edom, a neighboring kingdom to Judea, where lived the descendants of Esau, Jacob's brother.